 Alt+` opens the VCS Operations popup with contextually available actions for your version control system.

 You can create custom popup menus using quick lists of actions that you often use.

-The main window contains all the information for a single IntelliJ IDEA project.
-You can open multiple projects in multiple windows.
-By default, the window header contains the name of the project and the name of the currently open file.
+The main window lets you work with a single IntelliJ IDEA project.
+You can open multiple projects in multiple windows .
+By default, the window header displays the name of the project and the name of the currently open file.
 If there are multiple modules, it will also show the name of the relevant module.